MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/gatt-server.md

 > When a service is both Discoverable and Connectable, the system will add the Service Uuid to the advertisement packet.
 There are only 31 bytes in the Advertisement packet and a 128-bit UUID takes up 16 of them!

+> Note that when a service is published in the foreground, an application must call StopAdvertising when the application suspends.

 ## Respond to Read and Write requests
 As we saw above while declaring the required characteristics, GattLocalCharacteristics have 3 types of events - ReadRequested, WriteRequested and SubscribedClientsChanged.